 “Nine, nine dead…”

 Deafening screams filled the golden halls of Morus Academy, each student falling to their knees and covering their ears.
 Carina collapsed to the ground, shaking from the pain that the screams brought.
-She saw through her blurred vision three women standing at the entrance, blood stained whips grasped in their hands.
-Their face twisted with fury, the long black robes brushing against the golden tile of the entrance.
+She saw through her blurred vision three women standing at the entrance, bloodstained whips grasped in their hands.
+Their face twisted with fury, the long black robes brushing against the golden tile of the hall.
 She could hear hissing over the screams, serpents wrapped around them like ribbons, moving hypnotically.
-Carina eyes widen as the screams died away, and cackling filled the halls, the students rose steadily from the ground.
-They all shook from the shock of the women that stood before them.
-Carina looked to Brone and saw that he had been the only one that hadn’t been affected from the screams.
+Carina's eyes widen as the screams died away, and cackling filled the halls, the students rose steadily from the ground.
+They all trembled from the shock of the women that stood before them.
+Carina looked to Brone and saw that he had been the only one that hadn't been affected by the screams.
 Those screams that brought fear into each of them.
-Screams that was filled with horror and memories of a past that they had all wanted to run away from.
+Screams that was filled with horror and memories of a past that they had all wanted to run away.

 "What grants you to walk in these halls.
 Servants of Hades!?"
 Brone's voice boomed through the halls.

-She turned to the sound of Brone’s voice, he was pushing students out of his and Evangelos way.
-Brone’s hand stretching out for her to grasp, however, she couldn’t move from her spot, frozen from fear.
-She heard laughter in front of her over the screaming, her body turned cold as she swirled around to see Megaera coming towards her.
+She turned to the sound of Brone's voice; he was pushing students out of his and Evangelos way.
+Brone's hand is stretching out for her to grasp; however, she couldn't move from her spot, frozen from fear.
+She heard laughter in front of her over the screaming; her body turned cold as she swirled around to see Megaera coming towards her.
 Blood stained her hands, dripping from the whip that she held tightly as her face twisted.
-Wings flapped behind her, gust of wind knocking Carina down, she scrambled away from the Erinyes.
-Carina eyes widen as the whip rose and snapped towards her.
-Her mouth parted as a scream lodged in her throat, her arms raising up to stop the oncoming attack.
+Wings flapped behind her, a gust of wind knocking Carina down, she scrambled away from the Erinyes.
+Carina's eyes widen as the whip rose and snapped towards her.
+Her mouth parted as a scream lodged in her throat, her arms raised to stop the oncoming attack.
 Carina closed her eyes tightly, shaking from the pain that would be awaiting her, however, it never came.
 She laid on the ground eyes snapping open as she saw a man standing before her.
 The sides of his hair were shaved off, curly ginger hair laid on top of his head in a bun.
-Carina could see a mark glowing over his face, what those thought of as a scar was the mark of Zeus.
-Standing tall, his hands stretched out before him, his eyes flicker dangerously with anger.
-Megaera stood before the man with the mark of Zeus, her face twisting from anger to fear.
-The whip fell midair as she stumbled back from the man, Carina watched as the man thrust his hands forward strikes of lightening discharging from his hand.
+Carina could see a mark glowing over his face, what those thoughts of as a scar was the mark of Zeus.
+Standing tall, his hands stretched out before him; his eyes flicker dangerously with anger.
+Megaera stood before the man with the mark of Zeus, her face twisting from the wrath to fear.
+The whip fell midair as she stumbled back from the man, Carina watched as the man thrust his hands forward strikes of lightning discharging from his hand.

 "Marcellus, lead the students to safety, I trust you will protect them."